tildeleb/cuckoo/README.md

 Benchmarks Discussion
 ---------------------
-For the case "var map[uint32]uint32 you can see that the Cuckoo Hash uses 5X less memory than Go's builtin map and does so while achieving a load factor of 99% with a bit less efficiency.
+For the case "var map[uint32]uint32 Cuckoo Hash uses 5X less memory than Go's builtin map and does so while achieving a load factor of 99% with a bit less efficiency.
 Again the Cuckoo Hash for this example uses 2 hash tables and each bucket has 8 slots.
 From a performance standpoint the Cuckoo hash achieves 296 ns/op on Inserts vs 219 ns/op for the build-in map.
 Much of this overhead has comes from calculating 2 hashes per insert.

 Selectable Hash Functions
 -------------------------